 Arcing: An arc occurs when electricity flows through space.
 Lightning is a good example.

 Corona: When voltage on an electrical conductor, such as an antenna or high voltage transmission line exceeds the threshold value, the air around it begins to ionize to form a blue or purple glow.

 Tracking: Often referred to as "baby arcing", follows the path of damaged insulation.

 Although theoretically the Ultraprobe 2000 can be used in low, medium and high voltage systems, most of the applications tend to be in medium and high voltage systems.

 When electricity escapes in high voltage lines or when it "jumps" across a gap in an electrical connection, it disturbs the air molecules around it and generates ultrasound.
 Most often this sound will be perceived as a crackling or "frying" sound, in other situations it will be heard as a buzzing sound.

 Typical applications include: insulators, cable, switchgear, buss bars, relays, contactors, junction boxes.
 In substations, components such as insulators, transformers and bushings may be tested.

-Ultrasonic testing is often used at voltages exceeding 2,000 volts, especially in enclosed switchgear.
-Since ultrasound emissions can be detected by scanning around door seams and air vents, it is possible to detect serious faults such as arcing, tracking and corona without taking the switchgear off line to perform an infrared scan.
-However, it is recommended that both tests be used with enclosed switchgear.
+Since ultrasound emissions can be detected by scanning around door seams and air vents, it is possible to detect serious faults such as arcing, tracking and corona on enclosed electrical equipment such as switchgear.